ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 Creating an instance using constructor
 =======================

+| WhatsAppBot is a Robotic process automation package that imitates human behaviour with WhatsApp Application in PC/Desktop, it needs few coordinates of your system, to perform the operations.
+| For example, to send a new message, the package needs to know where the type message box coordinated are located as well as the send button.
-To create a new setup, run the script given below.
+| To create a new setup, run the script given below.
+It will open a setup box (Installer) with neat User Interface that will guide you with the necessary steps.

 .. code:: python